What you may not know about the food you’re feeding your pets . . .

 ‘Plump whole chickens, choice cuts of beef, fresh grains, and all the wholesome nutrition your dog or cat will ever need.’

 These are the images pet food manufacturers send throughout the media and advertising companies.
-With the recent pet food recalls, consumers are educating themselves regarding the foods they’re feeding to their pets.
+With the recent pet food recalls site, consumers are educating themselves regarding the foods they’re feeding to their pets.
 What many consumers don’t know is that the pet food industry is an extension of the human food and agriculture industries.
 Pet food provides a market for slaughterhouse scraps or “offal”, grains considered “unfit for human consumption,” and similar waste products to be turned into profit.

 Nutrition plays a huge role in the overall health of your pet!
 The food your pet eats should provide all of the nutritional components which are necessary for all organs and systems of a healthy body to perform.
 A properly functioning body does an amazing job at preventing disease and healing itself, and to do this it requires a well-balanced diet filled with high-quality nutrients.